 - WCS – India Program has partnered with National Centre for Biological Sciences and other organizations to offer a post-graduate degree in wildlife biology and conservation in Bangalore.
 Launched in the year 2004, the program has trained and mentored many next generation of conservationists.

-- WCS – India Program research has led to collaborative development of several new techniques including photographic capture-recapture sampling, tiger and prey spatial occupancy modeling, line transect estimation and pattern matching and fecal DNA-based genetic identification – all of which are now applied globally.
+- WCS – India Program research has led to collaborative development of several new techniques like photographic capture-recapture sampling, tiger and prey spatial occupancy modelling, line transect estimation, pattern matching and faecal DNA-based genetic identification – all of which are now applied globally.